Transverse minimal foliations on unit tangent bundles and applications: Consequences of the existence of Reeb surfaces

-Note that the boundary leaves bound a non Hausdorff bigon in $L'$: these boundary leaves have ideal points $\xi^-_B, \xi^+_B$, so thanks to Proposition \ref{prop-pushing} which implies that the same local picture has to be seen in $L'$ as for $L_n$ for large $n$.
+Note that the boundary leaves bound a non Hausdorff bigon in $L'$.
+Indeed these boundary leaves have ideal points $\xi^-_B, \xi^+_B$, and Proposition \ref{prop-pushing} implies that the same local picture has to be seen in $L'$ as for $L_n$ for large $n$.
 In other words the bigons in $L_n$ push through to $L'$.

-.08in Finally, consider the case of $L_n \to L_i$ with $i = 0,1$.
-Here we get the same conclusion (even simpler, since we do not have the possibility to have three limit points), only that when $\alpha(L_i)=\alpha(E)$ we cannot ensure that the region bounded by the leaves is a non-Hausdorff bigon.
+Note that in the case of $L_n \to L_i$ with $i = 0,1$ we get the same conclusion (even simpler, since we do not have the possibility to have three limit points), only that when $\alpha(L_i)=\alpha(E)$ we cannot ensure that the region bounded by the leaves is a non-Hausdorff bigon.
 However, since there is no transversal intersecting both boundary leaves, it is easy to see that there must be one non-Hausdorff bigon in between. \end{proof}

 When the endpoints of the bigon contain the non-marker point of $L$, stability is harder to establish.
-There are two cases depending on whether $\xi^+_B = \alpha(L)$ or not.
+There are two cases depending on whether $\xi^+_B = \alpha(L)$ or $\xi^-_B = \alpha(L)$.